nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 <img src="images/LogicClassDiagram.png" width="800"><br>

-The _Sequence Diagram_ below shows how the components interact for the scenario where the user issues the command `add Activity1`.
+The _Sequence Diagram_ below shows how the components interact for the scenario where the user issues the command
+`add Activity1`.

 <img src="images\SDforAddActivity.png" width="800">

-The _Sequence Diagram_ below shows how the components interact for the scenario where the user issues the command `delete 1`.
+The _Sequence Diagram_ below shows how they interact when the user issues the command `delete 1`.

 <img src="images\SDforDeleteTask.png" width="800">